-Our work differs significantly from the cited works in the sense that our method does not use nor emulate force signals, but instead learns the correlation between the trajectories of two agents.
+Our method does not use nor emulate force signals, but instead learns the correlation between the trajectories of two agents.
 Correlating trajectories not only simplifies the problem in terms of hardware and planning/control but also allows us to correlate multi-agent movements that do not generate force during the interaction, for example, the simple gesture of asking and receiving an object.